majabojarska/blog/content/devlog/_index.md

 comment = true
 +++

+## 2025-08-16

+- Migrated my Kubernetes secrets to [ExternalSecrets](https://external-secrets.io/latest/api/externalsecret/) (tokens, passwords, logins, etc.).
+- Added the [Flannel CNI](https://github.com/flannel-io/flannel) to my Kubernetes cluster.
+- Figuring out a better approach to homelab monitoring.
+  - I'll probably migrate Prometheus and Grafana off of the homelab, onto the cloud VPS.
+That's where I plan to host my alerting system, so it makes sense to keep things close.
+  - [metrics-server](https://github.com/kubernetes-sigs/metrics-server) is acting up on my cluster, looking into it.
+- Added some nicer CSS transitions to the blog.

+---

 ## 2025-08-15

 Finished deploying [ESO](https://external-secrets.io/latest/) with [Bitwarden integrations](https://external-secrets.io/latest/examples/bitwarden/).
 That Bitwarden guide is severely outdated, so I'm already planning to improve it.